Conditions and Pipes¶

 There's a convenient helper, which checks whether a condition is met and

-returns input as is or raises c.ExpectException
+returns input as is or raises c.ExpectException otherwise:

 c.attr("amount").expect(c.this < 10, "too big")